WebAssembly/component-model/design/mvp/CanonicalABI.md

 Since any cross-component call necessarily transits through a statically-known `canon_lower`+`canon_lift` call pair, an AOT compiler can fuse `canon_lift` and `canon_lower` into a single, efficient trampoline.
-This allows efficient compilation of the permissive [subtyping](Subtyping.md) allowed between components (including the elimination of string operations on the labels of records and variants) as well as post-MVP [adapter functions].
+In the future this may allow efficient compilation of permissive subtyping between components (including the elimination of string operations on the labels of records and variants) as well as post-MVP [adapter functions].

 By clearing `may_enter` for the duration of calls to imports, the `may_enter` guard in `canon_lift` ensures that components cannot be externally reentered,